 I'm a big fan of oats for breakfast.
-Whether it's a cozy bowl of creamy coconut milk oatmeal, Bircher muesli or a grab and go Banana Oatmeal Blueberry Muffin, they leave me feeling full and ready to tackle the day ahead.
+Whether it's a cozy bowl of creamy coconut milk oatmeal, Bircher muesli or a grab-and-go Banana Oatmeal Blueberry Muffin, they leave me feeling full and ready to tackle the day ahead.

 And with the winning chocolate peanut butter combo we all know and love, these Chocolate Peanut Butter Overnight Oats are no exception.
 It's like having dessert for breakfast!